marksmoore/Team-Profile-Generator/README.md

   # Mark S Moore
   E-mail: msmo1960@gmail.com
   ![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)

+  Please see walkthrough video, Team-Profile-Gen.mp4 on main page'
 ---
 ## Description
 The project uses an interview to set up a team profile and generates an html to display it.